 Create a Donut Chart in Power BI – Approach 2

 First, Drag and Drop the Order Quantity from Fields section to Canvas.
-This will automatically create a Column Chart as shown in below screenshot.
+It automatically creates a Power BI Column Chart.

-Next, let me add the English Product Category Name from DimProductCategory Table to Axis section.
-This can be done by drag and drop Category to Axis, or simple check mark the category column.
+Next, let me add the English Product Category Name from DimProductCategory Table to the Axis section.
+For this, drag and drop Category to Axis, or checkmark the category column.

-By adding another field to Details section will further divide the Power BI Donut Chart.
+By adding another field to Details section further divide the Power BI Donut Chart.

-Let me do some quick formatting to the Power BI Donut Chart
+Let me do some quick formatting to the Donut Chart

-NOTE: I suggest you to refer Format Donut Chart article to understand the steps involved in formatting the Title font, Title alignment, Data labels, Slice color, and background colors.
+NOTE: I suggest you to refer to the Format Donut Chart article to understand the steps involved in formatting the Title font, Title alignment, Data labels, Legend titles, Slice color, and background colors.